Netcracker/KubeMarine/README.md

 # Kubemarine

 Kubemarine is an open source, lightweight and powerful management tool built for end-to-end Kubernetes cluster deployment and maintenance.
-It's applicable for many purposes like simple and quick onboarding Kubernetes on local and production environments in different HA schemes depending on your aims, budget and capabilities.
-Together with simplicity Kubemarine can be very flexible and customizable tool covering specific configurability cases on both deployment and maintenance stages.
-This library provides powerfull CLI commands, as well as can be customized via Python extension API.
+It is applicable for many purposes like simple and quick onboarding Kubernetes on local and production environments in different HA schemes depending on your aims, budget, and capabilities.
+Together with simplicity, Kubemarine can be a very flexible and customizable tool covering specific configurability cases on both deployment and maintenance stages.
+This library provides powerful CLI commands, as well as can be customized using a Python extension API.

 ## Highlights
 - Easy to use